 - Open-ended questions.
 There are no open-ended questions in the survey.
-This is intentional in order to uphold the confidentiality and anonymity of the survey and prevents comments from triggering investigations.
+This is intentional in order to uphold the confidentiality and anonymity of the survey respondents.
+It also prevents comments from triggering investigations.
 (The surveys do not constitute reports about illegal behavior or misconduct.
 Various resources to report misconduct or to seek support are provided throughout the surveys and in the footer of the surveys.)

 - Results.
 The IR Offices at each campus will close the surveys and work with Offices for Diversity, Equity, and Inclusion among other campus stakeholders who will develop communications, responses, and action plans to use the survey results to inform decisions and improve campus and workplace cultures.
 Reports and results will be available here on this website; any frequencies or crosstabulations that show small groups of 10 or fewer respondents will be suppressed to protect the identity of respondents who belong to that group.
 IR will not entertain ad-hoc requests to mine the data.

 - Survey Instruments.
-There are four survey instruments customized for different populations within our campus community.
+There are four survey instruments customized for different populations within our campus community (undergraduate students, graduate students, staff, and faculty).
 The instruments are available upon request; please email email@example.com.